European Foundation

 The Federal Ministry for Economics and Energy set up a the programme "INVEST - Venture Capital Grant" in 2013 to support private investors of venture capital, the so-called Business Angels.

 To be eligible, the private investor must acquire normal, fully risk-bearing shares in the company, hold them for at least three years, and not be otherwise affiliated with the company.
 The financed company must be independent, innovative, small and not older than 7 years.
 The investor must provide the company with at least €10,000.
-Each investor can apply for grants for share purchases of up to €500,000 per year.
+The investment amount may not exceed €333,333.33 per investment and the investments can be subsidised with an acquisition grant up to a maximum amount of €666,666.66 per investor.

 The INVEST scheme enables many new businesses in the high-technology sector to set up; Business Angels can help by sharing their financing and business knowledge.
 Business Angels are more flexible than other investors as they invest their own money.
 Moreover, entrepreneurs do not have to pay high monthly fees.